4.4.5 The Potential for Ethnic Conflict

 As described earlier (4.3.2.2), people are reassured by a sense of belonging to social groups.
 They value their membership.
 Social groups form around having shared experiences or tastes: such as living in the same neighbourhood, or working together, or being educated together, or having shared leisure interests.
 People naturally belong to several such groups.
 And there can a sense of rivalry between some kinds of group: sports teams, for example.

-A shared culture can also be the basis for feeling a sense of group identity – and awareness of difference from other groups – but although people from different cultures can live together peacefully (4.4.1), a sense of difference can become a basis for conflict as described in the following sub-sections:
+A shared culture can also be the basis for feeling a sense of group identity and awareness of difference from other groups.
+Although people from different cultures can live together peacefully (4.4.1), there is always the potential for ethnic conflict.
+The Balkans war in 1991 illustrated this vividly:

-● Any social group’s sense of identity can be strengthened by depicting other groups negatively (4.4.5.1).
-This has the potential to turn into hostility.
+● Social identity theory describes how a group’s sense of identity can be strengthened by depicting other groups negatively (4.4.5.1).
+This has the potential to turn into open hostility.

-● Leaders can try to strengthen their power by exploiting that potential: stimulating fear and hostility towards people of different ethnicity, even if they have been coexisting peacefully there for generations (4.4.5.2).
+● Troublemakers can stimulate fear and hostility towards people of different ethnicity, even if they have been coexisting peacefully for generations (4.4.5.2).

 ● Immigrants may look different and might have unfamiliar customs.
 Resentment against the resulting change in the character of a neighbourhood can fuel ethnic conflict (4.4.5.3).